shubh637/Loan-Prediction-using-ML/README.md

 # Loan-prediction-using-ML
-used fot the prediction if loan will be approved or not . things it is doing
+used for the prediction if loan will be approved or not . things it is doing
 ## 1.pre_processing
 ## 2.data encoding